The Florida Small Business Emergency Bridge Loan Program is currently inactive.

 Term: Loans may be for periods of up to one year.

-Interest: Loans will be interest-free for the loan term.
+Interest: Loans will be interest free for the term of the loan.